cebel/pyuniprot/README.rst

 .. warning:: Please note that files needs more than 6 Gb of disk space and the update takes ~2h only for human (`pyuniprot.update(` ; depending on your system)

-It is strobgly recommended to restrict the entries in the database by parsing a list of NCBI Taxonomy IDs to the parameter taxids.
+It is strongly recommended to restrict the entries in the database by parsing a list of NCBI Taxonomy IDs to the parameter taxids.
 To find out the correct NCBI Taxonomy ID please go to `NCBI Taxonomy web form <https://www.ncbi.nlm.nih.gov/taxonomy/>`_.
 In the following example we use 9606 as identifier for Homo sapiens, 10090 for Mus musculus and 10116 for Rattus norvegicus.